PRIVATE & SMALL GROUP TOURS TO THE WORLD'S BEST DESTINATIONS

 Two of the most iconic species of animals can generally be found in the same area of Alaska and at the same time – that is, bear and salmon!
 Alaska bear and salmon viewing go hand in hand because the annual salmon run attracts the bears as they emerge from their winter hibernation.
 The salmon runs provide Alaska’s native bear species with the food they need to prepare for the coming cold season, but they also provide tourists with the opportunity to see both creatures in their native habitat.

-If you are interested in seeing Alaska bear and salmon, read on for two prime viewing and tour locations!
+If you are interested in Alaska bear and salmon viewing, read on for two prime tour locations!

 Tour Location #1 – Silver Salmon Creek